-Identifying and qualifying participants to participate in any clinical studies of our product candidates would be critical to the success of those clinical trials.
-The timing of any clinical studies will depend in part on the speed at which participants can be recruited to participate in testing our product candidates.
+Identifying and qualifying participants to participate in any clinical studies of our product candidates would be critical to the success of those clinical trials as well as the product candidates we have out-licensed to Akebia and the Transferred Assets sold to Tisento.
+The timing of any clinical studies will depend in part on the speed at which participants can be recruited to participate in testing these product candidates.
 Estimates of the prevalence of target indications may vary considerably.
 Determining the incidence of these conditions, including in specific geographies or demographic groups, would be challenging.
 The lower the actual prevalence of these conditions, the more challenges would be encountered enrolling participants in those clinical studies, which could delay development of those product candidates.
 Clinical trial enrollment may also encounter difficulties for a variety of other reasons.
 The number of participants eligible for a clinical trial may be substantially limited by stringent eligibility criteria in a study protocol, such as the inclusion of biomarker-driven identification or other highly specific criteria related to stage of disease progression or to specific patient reported outcome measures.
-The number of participants required to power the statistical analysis of the study design, the ability to recruit investigators with appropriate skill and experience, competing clinical studies for similar therapies or targeting similar participants, perceptions of the benefit-risk profile of the product candidate relative to other available therapies or product candidates, and ability to obtain and maintain institutional review board, or IRB, or ethics committee, or EC, approvals and participant consents all could have a substantial impact on the timing of clinical trial enrollment.
-If sufficient participants cannot be enrolled in clinical studies in a timely way, obtaining study results would be delayed, which may harm our business, prospects, financial condition and results of operations.
+The number of participants required to power the statistical analysis of the study's endpoints may be very large leading to an extended enrollment period.
+Issues such as the proximity of participants to a study site, the complexity of the study design, the ability to recruit investigators with appropriate skill and experience, competing clinical studies for similar therapies or targeting similar participants, perceptions of the benefit-risk profile of the product candidate relative to other available therapies or product candidates, and ability to obtain and maintain institutional review board, or IRB, or ethics committee, or EC, approvals and participant consents all could have a substantial impact on the timing of clinical trial enrollment.
+If sufficient participants cannot be enrolled in

 The regulatory approval processes of the FDA and comparable foreign regulatory authorities are lengthy, time-consuming and inherently unpredictable.
-If we or our licensees, as applicable, are ultimately unable to obtain regulatory approval for our product candidates, we will be unable to generate product revenue and our business will be substantially harmed.
+If we, Akebia and any other future licensees, as applicable, are ultimately unable to obtain regulatory approval for the product candidates, we will be unable to generate product revenue and our business will be substantially harmed.

 A product candidate cannot be commercialized until the appropriate regulatory authorities have reviewed and approved the product candidate.
 The time required to obtain approval by the FDA and comparable foreign regulatory authorities is unpredictable, typically takes many years following the commencement of clinical studies and depends upon numerous factors, including the type and complexity of the product candidates involved.
 Regulatory authorities have substantial discretion in the approval process and may refuse to accept an application for review or may decide that data are insufficient for approval and require additional nonclinical, clinical, or other information (e.g., product quality data or manufacturing controls).
-No regulatory approval for any of our product candidates has been requested or obtained, and it is possible that none of our existing product candidates or any product candidates we or our licensees may seek to develop in the future will ever obtain regulatory approval.
+No regulatory approval for any of our product candidates we own, licensed to Akebia or sold to Tisento has been requested or obtained, and it is possible that none of these existing product candidates or any product candidates we or our licensees or Tisento may seek to develop in the future will ever obtain regulatory approval.